- ORDER: Passeriformes

 - An excellent mimic with a large repertoire, the Steller’s Jay can imitate birds, squirrels, cats, dogs, chickens, and some mechanical objects.

 - The oldest recorded Steller’s Jay was a male, and at least 16 years 1 month old when he was found in Alaska in 1987.
-He had been banded in the same state in 1972.
+He was originally banded there in 1972.